Skip to main content

 St Richard's Hospice is an independent charity caring for over 2,600 patients, their loved ones and carers each year in Worcestershire

-• The Access Project
+• The Access Project logo

 The Access Project supports students from disadvantaged backgrounds to access top universities.
 We work with them to make good applications, get the grades and transition to university.